mithray/coding-style/guidelines/README.md

 }
 ```

-You can test this result by using the npm script
+You can do a complexity test on any javascript file by downloading this repo and running the npm script below:

 ``` bash
 npm run complexity <path_to_file>